When are you open?

 Can I smoke?

-To ensure enjoyment for our diverse range of guests visiting our zoo every year, we have taken a balanced approach with our smoking policy which considers the welfare, needs and preferences of both our guests and animals in the zoo.
+To ensure the enjoyment of our diverse range of guests visiting the zoo every year, we have taken a balanced approach with our smoking policy which considers the welfare, needs and preferences of both our guests and animals in the zoo.

-Smoking is not permitted in animal viewing areas, talk areas, covered spaces or buildings, outdoor queuing areas, food & drink outlets or picnic areas.
-We also ask for smokers to be considerate of other visitors and to follow smoking restrictions shown on signs.
-If a guest is smoking in a non-smoking area, you only need to let a member of our team know and we will be happy to help resolve the issue.
+Smoking is not permitted in outdoor queuing areas, food & drink outlets or picnic areas.
+We also ask for smokers to be considerate of other guests and to follow smoking restrictions shown on signs throughout the zoo.
+We also request for you not to smoke at talks or during animal feeds.

 Do you have lockers or storage facilities?